What is Myopia?

 This spectacle lens type is made up of a central clear optical zone for correcting the myopia, with an outer band of defocus that acts to control myopia progression.
 The lens makes use of the natural eye adjustment known as “emmetropisation”, where the eyeball shapes to receive focused images as it does for normal vision.
 The D.I.M.S. lens design, MiyoSmart, distributed in Canada through select eye care professionals by Hoya Canada, was found to have the following statistically significant outcomes:

 – Curbs myopia progression on average by 59%

-– Slow axial eye growth on average by 60%
+– Slows axial eye growth on average by 60%

 – completely halted myopia progression in over 20% of study participants